paxdotdev/pax/README.md

 ---

+## Get started

+[Get started here](https://www.pax-lang.org/get-started) with an example project.

+---

 ## Contributing

-There are generous TODOs sprinkled throughout the codebase.
+See [TODO.md](TODO.md).
+There are also generous TODOs sprinkled throughout the codebase.
 There may be undocumented nuance or intention behind certain aspects of the project — feel free to strike up a conversation on [Discord](https://discord.gg/4E6tcrtCRb).

 ## Development